ALCOHOL REHAB CENTER

 Alcohol use disorder (AUD) can reduce a person’s life expectancy by around 10 years.

-Furthermore, it is associated with a broad range of immunologic defects, generalized skeletal fragility, and a recognized tendency to accidental injury which results in a propensity to bone fractures.
+Furthermore, it is associated with a broad range of immunologic defects, generalized skeletal fragility, and a recognized tendency to accidental injury, resulting in a propensity to bone fractures.

 Those who want to survive alcoholism must seek out an alcohol rehab that can help them heal from alcoholism.